 Metropolitan Museum of Art.
 I never get tired of the Metropolitan Museum of Art.
 If you get caught in NYC on a rainy day, then head there.
 They have one of the most extensive Egyptian artifact exhibits that I know of and have rebuilt a temple that they rescued from a river in Egypt as the river was slowly over taking it.
 I went to several very fancy events in the Temple Room when I was a producer in New York so I have very fond memories of the Met.
 It's also located right off of Central Park so these two New York City attractions are easy to do back to back.

-There are so many other great places in Manhattan that didn't make my first list so stay tuned a second one!
 Do you have your own must see NYC places that I haven't listed in my New York City attractions?
 Please feel free to add your comments and photos here!
 I'd love to see them.

 Post a Comment About This Topic?